Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 The Hoosier State that is proud to have all four seasons of the year.
 No matter what time of year it is, you’ll find something fun to do outdoors thanks to our Midwestern location.
 Lately Indiana has been one of the top growth states of the USA in population.
 Since Indiana experiences all four seasons, the question on the table is to discover how weather impacts this growth.

-Our goal is to provide the impact of home sales in Indiana based on weather utilizing the CSV from: https://www.kaggle.com/shoreviewanalytics/indiana-property-sales-disclosure.
+Our goal is to provide the impact of home sales in Indiana based on weather utilizing the CSV from: [Kaggle](https://www.kaggle.com/shoreviewanalytics/indiana-property-sales-disclosure "Kaggle Indiana Property Sales Disclosure dataset").

 We will look at dates, temperature changes, conditions, buyer location per county, sale prices, population count, head income and medium home value.